 Upgrade Your Virtual Team Building Activities with Lifesize

-Fostering a healthy remote team culture involves giving team members the space and time to bond outside everyday work and team sync meetings.
+Fostering a healthy remote team culture involves giving team members the space and time to bond outside everyday work and team online meetings.
 Use this list of 15 virtual team-building games and activities to boost remote team cohesion and have a happier, more engaged workforce.
-For shorter ice breaker questions and activities, be sure to check out our blog 5 Virtual Meeting Icebreakers for Distributed Teams.
+For shorter ice breaker questions and team activities, be sure to check out our blog 5 Virtual Meeting Icebreakers for Distributed Teams.

 About the author: Kevin Payne is a content marketing consultant that helps software companies build marketing funnels and implement content marketing campaigns to increase their inbound leads.